cooperhewitt/tms-tools/README.md

 I don't really know why I called them branches but I also haven't gotten around to renaming them.
 You need to define all the properties in a branch since there's often little overlap between TMS installations.
-You might connect to one host using an IP address where another is only listening for connections on one of those weird Windows networking addresses that contains a backslash.
+You might connect to one database using an IP address where another is only listening for connections on one of those weird Windows networking addresses that contains a backslash.

 Testing the connection